arviz-devs/arviz/doc/source/user_guide/label_guide.rst

     );

 There is a lot of repeated information now.
-The variable names, dims and coords are shown for both models and the models are labeled both in the legend and in the labels of the y axis.
+The variable names, `dims` and `coords` are shown for both models.
+Moreover, the models are labeled both in the legend and in the labels of the y axis.
-For cases like this, ArviZ provides a convenience function :func:`~arviz.labels.mix_labellers` that combines labeller classes for some extra customization.
+For such cases, ArviZ provides a convenience function :func:`~arviz.labels.mix_labellers` that combines labeller classes for some extra customization.

-Labeller classes aim to split labeling into atomic tasks and have a method per task to maximize extensibility.
+**Labeller classes** aim to split labeling into atomic tasks and have a method per task to maximize extensibility.
 Thus, many new labellers can be created with this mixer function alone without needing to write a new class from scratch.
 There are more usage examples of :func:`~arviz.labels.mix_labellers` in its docstring page, click on it to go there.